tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_4.md

 Ash noticed my distress.
 "Reine, what is it?" he asked, concern evident in his eyes.

-Without uttering a word, I bolted from the room, the shock evident in Asher's voice as he called out to me.
+Without uttering a word, I bolted from the room, the shock in Asher's voice as he called out to me.

 Outside, the night air hit my face, but it did little to quench the growing panic.
 I fumbled for my keys and unlocked the SUV, rummaging through the boxes of cold cases I had brought along.
 I needed to confirm what I was feeling, what I was thinking.
 With trembling hands, I pulled out a dusty, worn-out folder labeled "Claire LeJeune."